and-kal/second-brain/content/books/kittler.md

 -> Kanonisierung kann also nicht die Voraussetzung von Textverstehen sein, zumal diese auch willkürlich ist

 vor Hegel war Philosophie eine Sammlung interlinearer Standardtexte, i.e. ...

+Wittgenstein: Verstehen ist nur eines von vielen Sprachspielen

+> To classical thought, uncertainty as to what a sign might signify, was lack of knowledge of what it represented - to modern thought, uncer- tainty as to what a sign might signify will characterize any discourse that touches on the interlocutor's existence.
+(Heinrich Bosse)

+- Hermeneutik zu sehr dem Paradigma der Exegese verhaftet, während Verstehen eine Art von Interpretieren eines Gegenüber ist
+  - dieses gegenüber macht im Sprechen und Schreiben bestimmte unbewusste Annahme (etwa in gedanklichen Übergängen), die der/die Interpretierende wieder zu Gedankenketten zusammenfügen muss

+> Psychoanalysis is supposed to demonstrate to philosophical hermeneutics, which departs from successful communication within traditional con- texts, that pseudonormal communication and merely apparent consensus do occur.
+And in this way it is supposed to trace systematically distorted communication back to specific forms of domination and conditions of socialization.

+-> ???

+> “Der Körper unter der Haut ist eine überhitzte Fabrik” (Artaud)

+Solche "systematically distorted communication" (Schizophrenie etc.) wird von der Hermeneutik ausgeklammert -> obwohl grade sie auf die eigentliche Basis des Sprechens hinweisen?
+-> gibt es einen Verstehen von Geräuschen und Kritzeleien?

+Texte sind in ein Machtgefüge eingebettet, dass dafür sorgt, "that 'texts themselves' continue not to have a sense but are bestowed with one"

+Vergessen zu vergessen -> "Speaking is a technology of ecstasy"

+Diskurs findet nicht mehr nur in linearen Büchern statt, wie die Hermeneutik sie im Kopf hatte; auch in Code, Datenbanken, ...

+Letzte Fußnote fehlt -> willentlicher Akt des Vergessens seitens Kittler?